ClassManager-PEI/ClassManager-microsite/README.md

 # Run the development server
 npm run dev

-# Build for production
-npm run build
 ```

-The production build will be located in the `dist/` folder.

 ## Deployment

-This microsite is deployed using [GitHub Pages](https://pages.github.com/).
-Deployment steps:
-1. Build the site: `npm run build`
-2. Copy the contents of `dist/` to the `docs/` folder
-3. Push to the repository
-4. GitHub Pages is configured to serve from `/docs`
+The microsite is deployed via GitHub Pages.
+After every push, the code automatically updates the production build in the `dist/` folder.

 ## Folder Structure